Nikhilnagesh01/Logistic-Regression-/README.md

 8 - loan: has personal loan? (binary: "yes","no")

-related with the last contact of the current campaign:
+# Related with the last contact of the current campaign:

 9 - contact: contact communication type (categorical: "unknown","telephone","cellular")

 10 - day: last contact day of the month (numeric)